zhiming99/rpc-frmwrk/rpc/security/README.md

 1. The communication of an authenticated session is encrypted or signed throughout the session's lifecycle.
 2. The duration for authenticating process can last for about 2 minutes, if the process cannot complete during this period, the bridge side will reset the connection.
 3. If the service ticket expires, the session will ends in 10 minutes.
-4. Train yourself to get used to [`kinit`](https://web.mit.edu/kerberos/krb5-devel/doc/user/user_commands/kinit.html#kinit-1) and [`klist`](https://web.mit.edu/kerberos/krb5-devel/doc/user/user_commands/klist.html), which can be used frequently as the login method. `kinit`, as mentioned above, is to use the password to get the `ticket granting ticket`, which will be used to acquire the other `sevice tickes` when the client is trying to access some service.
+4. Train yourself to get used to `kinit` and `klist`, which can be used frequently as the login method. `kinit`, as mentioned above, is to use the password to get the `ticket granting ticket`, which will be used to acquire the other `sevice tickes` when the client is trying to access some service.
 And `klist` is to list the tickets for an account, and the tickets include both `ticket granting ticket` and `service tickets`.
 You can check the timestamp to know if the ticket is expired, and need to login again.
 5. Make sure the firewall not block the `kerberos` ports, especially port 88 on your `kdc` machine, for the access from service servers.
-6. `rpc-frmwrk` provids `kerberos` proxy support, in case clients unable to access the kerberos server, by linking `libauth.so` in `/usr/lib64/krb5/plugins/libkrb5/`(Fedora's directory, could vary on different distributions).
-The document is at [KDC location modules](https://web.mit.edu/kerberos/www/krb5-latest/doc/admin/host_config.html?highlight=plugin%20directory).
-And then tweak the connection options of `kdcChannel` in [`authprxy.json`](https://github.com/zhiming99/rpc-frmwrk/blob/master/rpc/security/authprxy.json) to match the bridge side connection configuration before you run `kinit` again.